jasht1/Uni-Projects/Individual project/Assesments/Poster/Sections/Introduction.md

 %% #### Classifier %%

-A measure of the probability a given cell is healthy or diseased can be predicted based on the To find the
+The probability a given cell is healthy or diseased can be predicted from the observed distributions of YM of cells that have not been exposed to TGF-$\beta$ (Control) and those that have (Treated) by a Bayesian classifier.
+%% The effectiveness of this method is dependant on the accuracy of the distribution models the careful preparation of the 2 datasets and the use of
+ %%